jestarray/handmadehero-rust/README.md

 * win32_handmade.rs = win32_handmade.cpp
 * assign calls to cstring!("") to a variable first, then .as_ptr(), otherwise they return empty: https://stackoverflow.com/questions/52174925/cstringnew-unwrap-as-ptr-gives-empty-const-c-char
 * try to port to linux after opengl(ep 200+)
+* b"string" is better than "string".as_bytes() because it retains information about the length